 KEY CONSIDERATIONS WHEN PLANNING AN EVENT

-What an amazing experience it was to attend and speak at the Local Government NSW Executive and Personal Assistance conference, on Friday 4 June, I loved sharing my experience and industry insights with the audience and also connecting with such like-minded people.
+What an amazing experience it was to attend and speak at the Local Government NSW Executive and Personal Assistance conference, I loved sharing my experience and industry insights with the audience and also connecting with such like-minded people.

 Here is a quick recap of the presentation on key considerations when planning an event.